How to Create Reports with Power BI Service

 Viewing Power BI files directly within OneDrive for Business and SharePoint allows users to streamline collaboration.

-A Power BI report on SharePoint makes it easier to share and manage reports within teams.
+A Power BI report on SharePoint is easy to share and manage within teams.
 The public view is enabled by default but can be disabled by Power BI admins.

 Once you’ve clicked on the Power BI file, it opens immediately in your browser without any need to download it.